Koninginnedok: Decommissioned

 Koninginnedok was used until at least the late 1970s.
-In 1980 the ADM shipyard was moved from the Meeuwenlaan 60-64 to the terrain of the new ADM B.V. shipyard at the Klaprozenweg.
-There are multiple pictures of Koninginnedok at the Meeuwenlaan in 1980, e.g. one of 26 March, see image.
+In 1979/80, the ADM shipyard was moved from the Meeuwenlaan 60-64 to the terrain of the new ADM B.V. shipyard at the Klaprozenweg.
 Meanwhile, the ADM NV became a holding company that participated in ADM B.V., but retained the ownership of numerous assets.
 Amongst these two docks.

-It's not clear to which docks this referred, but a model of the new ADM B.V. shipyard did not show Koninginnedok.
-As it was over 100 years old in 1980, one can guess that Koninginnedok was broken up shortly after.
+It's not immediately clear which docks ADM N.V. retained.
+A model of the new ADM B.V. shipyard showed two floating dry docks that can be identified as the old Hendrik Drydock and the relatively new Dok 5.
+There are multiple pictures of Koninginnedok and Wilhelminadok at the Meeuwenlaan in 1980, e.g. one of 26 March, see image.
+The conclusion is that Koninginnedok and Wilhelmina Dock were not included in the new company.
+As she was about a 100 years old in 1980, one can guess that Koninginnedok was broken up shortly after.